What’s the difference between a human adviser and a robo-adviser?By Sarah Simon

 As a modern-day advisory firm, we recognize the significant and growing function that technology performs for our business.
 Portfolio-reporting, investment analytics, risk analysis, rebalancing and trade-order execution are but a few of the areas where technology plays a meaningful role in the delivery of efficient, accurate and effective service to our clients.

 At the same time, we also understand the profound impact human interaction and emotions can have in delivering peace of mind for our clients.
-In our estimation, the most successful wealth managers are those who operate in a human-assisted, bionic manner: harnessing the power of technology to the insights and care of a trusted and knowledgeable counselor.
+In our estimation, the most successful wealth managers are those who operate in a human-assisted, bionic manner: harnessing the power of technology and combining it with the insights and care of a trusted and knowledgeable counselor.

 No doubt, there are going to be some for whom the robo-adviser platform is an effective alternative.
 Those seeking a low-cost solution to buy and sell public securities without any need for a comprehensive financial diagnosis are one such group.
 Another group are those clients who are looking for a set suite of bespoke services to deliver their financial well-being.
 In both of these scenarios, robos can make good sense.
 However, we believe there’s a better way.